christianblandford/uipath/README.md

-# 🤖 UiPath Python SDK
+# 🤖 UiPath Community SDK for Python

 The most awesome Python SDK for UiPath Orchestrator!
 Automate all the things with simple Python code.